 "Hands to Earth (The Shortest Distance)"

-Farm in Image: Sandhill Farm, Rutledge, MO
+Farm in projected images: Sandhill Farm, Rutledge, MO

-Photograph: Lisa Wigoda
+Photographs: Lisa Wigoda